Self hosted vTuner internet radio service emulation

 - Yamaha CX-A5000

-YCast really does not need much computing power nor bandwidth, i.e. you can run it on a low-spec RISC machine like a Raspberry Pi.
+YCast really does not need much computing power nor bandwidth.
+It just serves the information to the AVR.
+The streaming itself gets handled by the AVR directly, i.e. you can run it on a low-spec RISC machine like a Raspberry Pi.

 You need to create a manual entry in your DNS server (read 'Router' for most home users).

 vtuner.com should point to the machine YCast is running on.
 Alternatively, in case you only want to forward specific vendors, the following entries may be configured: